Which of the following statements is/are correct?

 (ii) How commerce facilitates the exchange of goods

-Transport helps in carrying wheat from the farm to the flour mill and flour from the mill to the grocery store, thereby removing the hindrance of place.
-Warehousing helps in storing wheat and flour until they are required, thereby removing the hindrance of time.
+Transport helps in carrying wheat from the farm to the flour mill and flour from the mill to the grocery store.
+Warehousing helps in storing wheat and flour until they are required.

 Thus, commerce ensures the smooth flow of goods from the producer to the final consumer.